wingman007/ADS2018Informatics/MartinDimitrov_1601261104/NonCrossingRoutes/README.md

-# Graph Non-Crossing Routes using Dijkstra's algorithm in C# (console app; preset input)
+# Undirected Graph (symmetrical adjacency matrix) Non-Crossing Routes using Dijkstra's algorithm in C# (console app; preset input)
 -------------------------------------------------------------------------------
 ## You need MS Visual Studio to build and run this project!
 -------------------------------------------------------------------------------